 Because spot lights produce small bright highlights in the car's surfaces, they are an excellent light source to bring alive metallic car paint around those highlights - as the metal flakes pointing in different directions catch and spread the highlight.

 Another type of lighting in the arsenal are long fluorescent tube lights, such as those made by Kino Flo.
 They can produce lovely lighting effects producing a hard reflection line that can also bring metallic paints alive.
 They produce a softer shadow as a result of their length.
-This type of lighting car either work very well with the form of your car, or not work great at all.
+This type of lighting either works very well with the form of your car, or not work great at all.
 They are worth experimenting with to see if you can find the right position for the light.
 In the example below, the light is creating an unpleasant reflection in the windows, but works quite well along the body line of the car.

 In the example below - the lighting is coming all from indirect light sources pointing at the cove walls.

-That concludes the overview of the range of studio lighting types that can be used to light a car using direct and indirect lighting.
-There are even more tools of the trade available such as reflectors and black flags to block unwanted reflections.
+That concludes the overview of the range of studio light types that can be used to light a car using direct and indirect lighting.
+There are even more tools of the trade available such as reflectors and black flags to block distracting reflections.
 But for this article, you have a good grasp of the lighting methods used by a photographer in the studio.
 These are all combined in a unique way to bring the car to life for advertising and marketing images.

 The lighting types and methods available to the photographer are also available in 3D rendering software to the automotive CGI artist.
 The gold standard by which the computer generated images will be judged, and compared, are real world photographs - our eyes are so used to looking at them.
-Inexperienced automotive CGI artists need to study the techniques used on a real studio shoot and aim to faithfully replicate them and recreate realism in their studio renders.
+Inexperienced automotive CGI artists need to study the techniques used on a real studio shoot and aim to faithfully replicate them and recreate realism in their lighting setup.

 3D rendering software provides much more control over lighting than photography - as there are many cheats available.
 For example, the light source can be hidden from the reflections in the car whilst maintaining the lighting effect on the rest of the scene.
 This provides a great way to remove messy reflections whilst creating indirect lighting.
 Another benefit is that lights can be moved anywhere in the scene without any kind of stand/support to hold them.
 This allows far more creative freedom in the lighting process.
 But the 3D artist should be careful not over complicate the lighting and create an unrealistic looking image without some kind of foundation in reality.